HQ: Floor 8 & 9, City Tower 2, Sheikh Zayed Road, Dubai, UAE

 • Competent workers: 5,000 Dirhams

-Additionally, in the UAE, they have specific financial obligations in terms of payroll contributions.
-The main payroll contribution of employers in the UAE is the 12.5% contribution to the pension fund for local employees.
+Additionally, employers in the UAE have specific financial obligations related to payroll contributions.
+The primary payroll contribution for employers in the UAE is a 12.5% contribution to the pension fund for official citizens of UAE or Emiratis.

-On the other hand, some salaries in Dubai vary depending on key industries.
-For example, medicine, finance, energy, and others.
-However, you have to know that even in these industries the minimum salary in Dubai varies depending on the job position.
-Below, you will see some examples of how salaries vary in the most popular professions in Dubai.
+Salaries in Dubai vary across key industries such as medicine, finance, energy, and others.
+However, even within these industries, the mandatory minimum salary in Dubai differs based on the job position.
+Here is a salary comparison for some of the most popular professions in Dubai.

 • Investment Banker: AED 45,000.